 Canvass and Declaration: State Primary Election

 II.
-Notwithstanding the provisions of RSA 655:37, if any candidate is disqualified from accepting the nomination of another party by means of write-in votes because the candidate is disqualified under the provisions of paragraph I, then the nomination shall be given to the candidate who received the highest number of write-in votes and who was not disqualified under the provisions of paragraph I, so long as he or she receives 35 write-in votes, or write-in votes equaling 10 percent or more of the total votes cast for that party on the state primary election ballot, whichever is the smaller.
+If a person is disqualified from a nomination in accordance with the provisions of paragraph I, then the nomination shall be awarded to the qualified person who received the highest number of votes, provided that person received at least 35 votes or votes equaling 10 percent or more of the total votes cast for that party on the state primary election ballot, whichever is smaller.

 Source.
 1979, 436:1.
 1981, 240:1.
 1993, 187:1.
 1994, 218:4.
 2008, 142:1.
 2010, 317:51.
 2011, 150:6.
 2012, 113:7, eff.
 May 31, 2012.
 2020, 35:7, 8, eff.
 Sept.
 26, 2020.